-Allocation priorities have been designed to meet the needs of low and moderate income residents, based on the assumption that this is a high cost area; they are at a greater risk of displacement, homelessness or other housing situations due to limited financial resources and other limitations they may face.
+Allocation priorities have been designed to meet the needs of low-to-moderate income residents, based on the assumption that this is a high cost area; they are at a greater risk of displacement, homelessness or other housing situations due to limited financial resources and other limitations they may face.
 Additionally, many were devastated by the effects and fallout of the COVID-19 pandemic making Housing stability a major priority.
+The town was able to participate with OTDA in the Emergency Rental Assistance Program, that will look to provide arrears rental payments to landlords on behalf of residents who demonstrated hardship due to the Coronavirus Pandemic. (no CDBG funding was used for ERAP).

-The major obstacle include the high cost of housing, demand for public services, as well as the lack of funding.
+The major obstacle includes the high cost of housing, drastically increased cost of building materials, demand for public services, as well as the lack of funding.